Tilt-based Aberration Estimation in Transmission Electron Microscopy: Problem Formulation

-Importantly, the tilt-induced image shifts $c^\prime_{11}$ can be quantified from a sequence of TEM images using techniques such as cross-correlations between pairs of images.
-Estimating the shifts from a sequence of images is called tracking and works by constructing a so-called template image, using, for example, one or more of the earlier acquired images, see e.g.~\citet{VanHorssen2020,Bolme2010}.
+Among the effective aberrations in~\eqref{eq:tilt-induced-aberration}, the image shift $c^\prime_{11}$ is of particular interest because it can be directly estimated from TEM images.
+In practice, this effective shift $c^\prime_{11}$ is measured using a tracking algorithm based on cross-correlations between pairs of images, see e.g.~\citet{VanHorssen2020,Bolme2010}.
+Tracking works by constructing a so-called template image from one or more of the earlier acquired images.
 These approaches typically need a number of near-identical images to ensure the template is initialized correctly.
-In our use case this can be achieved in practice by starting with relatively small initial tilts, which ensures small image changes.
+In our use case this can be achieved in practice by starting with relatively small initial beam tilts, which ensures small image changes.

-Observe that the tracked image shifts $c^\prime_{11}$ can be linearly related to the baseline aberration coefficients by rewriting~\eqref{eq:tilt-induced-aberration}.
-In short-hand notation, we write
+The tilt-induced image shift $c^\prime_{11}$ can be linearly related to the baseline aberration coefficients.
+To see this, we set $(\alpha+\gamma, \alpha-\gamma) = (1,1)$ in~\eqref{eq:tilt-induced-aberration} and evaluate the right-hand side for some maximum order $M$ of baseline aberrations.
+We then collect the baseline aberration coefficients into a real vector $\vc \in \mathbb{R}^{n_c}$ (where $n_c$ is the number of real-valued aberration coefficients considered).
+Afterward, we can express the real and imaginary parts of $c^\prime_{11}$ as a linear function of $\vc$: